alexhippo/static-node-and-express-portfolio/README.md

 ## Customised styles
 The following styles were changed from the original project:
     - changed Heading and `p` font to Rubik
-    - changed Link font to Roboto Mono
+    - changed Link and Body font to Roboto Mono

 ## Getting started
 ### Downloading